 Summary: The average monthly vacancy rate for retail were the most stable in both counties until a recent uptick of the retail vacancy rate in Weld County.
-The office and industrial rates in Larimer County have increased dramatically during the Pandemic and have remained elevated though improving.
-In Weld County, office and industrial vacancy continue to increase.
+The office and industrial rates in both have increased dramatically during the Pandemic and have remained elevated.
+Larimer office vacancy has been declining since mid 2021.

-Source: CoStar Frequency: daily, no delay Updated: 06/20/2022
+Source: CoStar Frequency: daily, no delay Updated: 08/23/2022